Jeep Buyers Guide

 Don't buy a Jeep on credit or loan

-Jeeps ARE expensive and the cost of parts could put you out of scope.
+Jeeps are expensive and the cost of parts could put you out of scope.
 Always ensure you’re getting good value for money on parts by shopping around for quality parts by top dealers.
 A cheap part may cost you dearly later on, and lead to an unsafe vehicle.
 Be careful buying new parts from auction sites.
-Remember, with every Jeep we sell, we offer 10% off all parts for the that project so do enquire with us and perhaps we can help you with your Jeep purchase.

 Gear Box